-The current fees for the Funds which will be deducted from your account for the quarter are:
+The current fees for the Funds, which will be deducted from your account for the quarter, are:

-Income Fund
+Growth Fund

 Balanced Fund

-Growth Fund
+Income Fund

-1.35% per annum of the net asset value of the Balanced Fund
+1.50% per annum of the net asset value of the Balanced Fund

-1.50% per annum of the net asset value of the Growth Fund.
+0.80% per annum of the net asset value of the Income Fund.

-The above fees will not be deducted from your account for the quarter if you have not attained age 18 on the first day of that quarter (i.e. on 1 April, 1 July, 1 October or 1 January, as applicable).
+The above fees will not be deducted from your account for the quarter if you have not attained age 18 on the first day of that quarter (i.e. on 1 January, 1 April, 1 July or 1 October, as applicable).